Decompollaborate/rabbitizer/docs/usage_c_api.md

 Finally since we know we won't be using the produced string or the instruction we just `free` and `RabbitizerInstruction_destroy` them.

+As a curiosity, `RabbitizerInstruction_destroy` currently does nothing, but exists in case some destruction is needed in the future, so it recommended to call this function as a future-proof method.

 ```c
     free(buffer);